 For injuries requiring extensive medical treatment, the Master shall inform the DPA and ask for permission to transport the injured employee to the nearest port area and hospital for medical treatment.

-For incidents resulting to death or fatal injury, the deceased shall be preserve in an emptied refer compartment.
-All personal belongings of the deceased shall be inventoried and sent to the Company which in turn shall be responsible for informing or communicating the family, relative or kin of the deceased and turn-over of the personal belongings thereof.e is dead
+For incidents resulting to death or fatal injury, the deceased shall be preserved and placed in an enclosed area.
+All personal belongings of the deceased shall be inventoried and sent to the Company which in turn shall be responsible for informing or communicating the family, relative or kin of the deceased and turn-over of the personal belongings thereof.
+Moreover, only authorized and accredited physicians or authorities can declare that such employee is dead.

 Incidents resulting to ship and other property damage including the environment, such as collision, grounding, fire, explosion, oil spill, etc., shall be properly documented and communicated through a Ship Accident Report Form (SARF).
 Near misses or accidents shall likewise be properly documented in SARF.

-Vessel officers and crew should avoid giving out comments and other sensitive information or commit mistakes during interviews or interrogations on accidents involving damage to third parties.
+Vessel officers and crew should avoid giving out comments and other sensitive information or admit mistakes during interviews or interrogations on accidents involving damage to third parties.
 In such case, vessel officers and crew shall wait until management has decide for a spokesperson in behalf of the vessel.

 Accidents due to negligence, incompetence or non-conformity to SMS Company Manual, ISM Code and Company policies and procedures on safety, health and environment shall be a ground for suspension or termination of employment.
 Moreover, reimbursement of damages to company properties shall be decided by the management.